 What are the Levels of Intent in Federal Criminal Cases?

-However, simply stating that the government must prove a defendant acted with criminal “intent” does not tell the whole story.
+Establishing the requisite mens rea, or “criminal state of mind” is a key aspect of the government’s burden of proof when prosecuting a federal criminal case.
+In criminal cases, the government must necessarily prove the defendant’s state of mind at the time that the alleged crime was committed.
+This is true in all cases except in the limited number of instances where a federal law establishes strict liability for a specific form of criminal conduct.
+Notably, this is different from civil cases, in which evidence of intent generally is not required (although there are some exceptions).
+However, simply stating that the government must prove a defendant acted with criminal “intent” fails to tell the whole story.
 In the federal criminal justice system, there are varying levels of criminal intent.
-Depending on the specific federal statute involved – and in many cases, the outcome of prior cases applying the statute in question – the federal government may need to prove that a defendant acted:
+Depending on the specific federal statute involved ––and in many cases, the outcome of prior cases applying the statute in question–– the federal government may need to prove that a defendant acted:

 - With general intent; or,